Amokric/Norovirus-spec/design/high_structure.md

 ###
 ## Engine

+Here we focus on what are the initial paramters we need to have to run our model, such as the the amount of students per class or the length of the isolation period.
+These parameters then contribute towards the model process and the information from SPC-model.
 ### Model parameters:

 For the model to work we will need to generate our students.
 The total number of students is 126.